filecoin-station/piece-indexer/docs/design.md

 #### Proposed algorithm

-**Persisted state (per provider)**
+**Per-provider state**

-Use the following per-provider state persisted in the database:
+Use the following per-provider state:

 - `providerId` - Primary key.

-- Provider info obtained from IPNI
+- Provider info obtained from IPNI - stored in memory only:

   - `providerAddress` - Provider's address where we can fetch advertisements from.